 The Australian Human Rights Commission, along with many other organisations, has long called for strategies to be implemented to address these issues.
 Commissioner McEwin's presentation will explore some of these strategies that can result in a "smarter" justice system and prevent people with disability being denied justice.

 Disability Discrimination Commissioner

-Biography: Alastair McEwin is Australia’s Disability Discrimination Commissioner.
-He commenced in this role in August 2016.
+Biography: Alastair McEwin has been Australia’s Disability Discrimination Commissioner since 2016.